sejong-rcv/MLPD-Multi-Label-Pedestrian-Detection/README.md

 ## Dataset

-For Multispectral pedestrian detection, we train and test our model on the [KAIST dataset](https://github.com/SoonminHwang/rgbt-ped-detection), you should first download the dataset.
+For multispectral pedestrian detection, we train and test the proposed model on the [KAIST dataset](https://github.com/SoonminHwang/rgbt-ped-detection), you should first download the dataset.
 By default, we assume the dataset is stored in `data/kaist-rgbt`.
 Please see more details below.

-We trained the model with Paired Annotations provided by [AR-CNN](https://github.com/luzhang16/AR-CNN).
+We train the proposed model with paired annotations provided by [AR-CNN](https://github.com/luzhang16/AR-CNN).
 Download them and place them in the directory `data/kaist-rgbt/`.

 ```